njooma/windows-updater/README.md

 ## Description
 Update your Windows applications.
 Will try to
-1. Download the update from the specified URL
+1. Download the update from the specified URL on (re)configuration
 1. Uninstall an existing installation of the same program
 1. Install the update